 Project Approvals and Timeline

-As part of the Victorian Government’s planning and approvals process for major projects, Wind Prospect is preparing an Environment Effects Statement (EES) for the proposed Hexham Wind Farm.
+As part of the Victorian Government’s planning and approvals process for major projects, Wind Prospect has prepared an Environment Effects Statement (EES) for the proposed Hexham Wind Farm.
 An EES is a requirement under the Environment Effects Act 1978 and is overseen by the Department of Transport and Planning (DTP) on behalf of the Victorian Government Minister for Planning.

 The purpose of the EES is to carefully assess the potential environmental, social and economic impacts during the construction, operation and decommissioning of the Project.
 It is a rigorous process that requires considerable research and consultation to ensure that any potential impacts on the local community and environment are understood and mitigated where possible.